mestachs/firefighter-devkit/00-troubleshooting.md

 - Did you find something via google/stackoverflow ?
 - Can we have similar problem in another service/app, in another team ?
 - What can we improve to prevent this ?
+- Do a post mortem on what to improve in your procedure

 ## More on the subject